 Managing student loans can be a complicated process; learning how to pay them on time and navigate your loan servicer website takes some getting used to.
 The last thing you want is to switch loan servicers and start the process over again.

-What happens when your student loan servicer gets bought?
+What happens when your student loans get transferred?

 While loan terms won’t change if your student loan servicer changes, it can lead to a confusing shuffling of funds, some of which take borrowers by surprise.
 You will see a different servicer on your credit reports, and you’ll need to familiarize yourself with different customer support.
 The new servicer may also have a different website or payment plan options.
 The new servicer should communicate any significant changes in the welcome letter.